squarepupil/website-pages/pages/how-do-we-enroll.md

 are happy to support new parents through the transition.

-In addition to linking parents up directly, we also hold parent talk abouts where we gather, eat, and discuss our experiences and trials.
+In addition to linking parents up directly, we also hold parent talk abouts where we gather, eat, and discuss our experiences.

-Our [attendance policy](nuts-and-bolts.md), while flexible, is also intended to ensure the student becomes a full member of our community.
+Our [attendance policy](nuts-and-bolts.md#attendance), while flexible, is also intended to ensure the student becomes a full member of our community.